AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 punishment of the wicked as in literal fire, and not a moral discipline, such as Origen taught, they clearly teach universal salvation beyond all *aeonian*, even *athanaton* suffering.
 A noted writer[^196] declares:
-\"The doctrine of Universalism is brought forward in more than one passage of this piece;\" though elsewhere Dr. Deane misstates, inconsistently enough, the language of the Sibyl, thus: \"God, hearkening to the prayers of the saints, shall save some from the pains of hell.\" He mistranslates *anthropois* into \"some\" instead of
-\"mankind,\" the meaning of the word, in order to show that the Sibyl "does not, like Origen, believe in universal salvation."
+"The doctrine of Universalism is brought forward in more than one passage of this piece;" though elsewhere Dr. Deane misstates, inconsistently enough, the language of the Sibyl, thus: "God, hearkening to the prayers of the saints, shall save some from the pains of hell."
+He mistranslates *anthropois* into "some" instead of "mankind," the meaning of the word, in order to show that the Sibyl "does not, like Origen, believe in universal salvation."
 And yet he is forced to add: "This notion of the salvation of any is opposed to the sentiment elsewhere expressed...where in picturing the torments of hell